hhhug000/mystic/README.md

 A lightweight, zero-build web framework powered by [Preact](https://preactjs.com) and [HTM](https://github.com/developit/htm) designed to make web dev feel magical.
 Build reactive component-based web apps that run directly in the browser with no compiler, no bundler, and no install step required.

 This is not finished yet, still WIP.

 TODO:
-Actually good logo
-Better routing
+- Better routing
-Fix CSS loading
+- Fix CSS loading
-Minify HTML?
+- Minify HTML?
-Add templates for errors and so on
+- Add templates for errors and so on
-Collections?
+- Collections?
 Like md collections for blogs and stuff

 ---